On the Trade-off between Redundancy and Local Coherence in Summarization: Unsupervised Control Scenario

+\paragraph{Sentence Scoring.} Once the document has been complete read, the final score of proposition $p$ is $\text{PropScore}(p) = \text{PropScore}^{|\mathcal{D}|}(p)$.
+We define the score of sentence $s_k$ as the sum of the score of all its composing propositions as where $V[P_k]$ is the set of nodes in proposition tree $P_k$ extracted from $s_k$.

+\paragraph{Sentence Selection.} We resort to a greedy selection strategy, i.e.\ selecting the top-scoring sentences according to Eq.~\refeq{eq:sent-score} until the budget of \texttt{B} tokens is met.

-\subsection{Proposition Building}
+\subsubsection{Proposition Building}

 Propositions are obtained by recursively merging and rearranging nodes in dependency trees, extending the procedure of \citeA{fang2019proposition}.
-Given sentence $s=\langle w_0,w_1,...,w_N\rangle$ and its corresponding dependency tree $Q$ with nodes $\{q_0,..,q_N\}$,\footnote{We follow Universal Dependencies \cite{de2021universal}, a dependency grammar formalism.} the objective is to obtain proposition tree $P$ with nodes $\{p_0,...,p_M\}$, $M \leq N$, as follows.
+Given sentence $s=\langle w_0,w_1,...,w_N\rangle$ and its corresponding dependency tree $Q$ with nodes $\{q_0,..,q_N\}$,\footnote{We follow Universal Dependencies \shortcite{de2021universal}, a dependency grammar formalism.} the objective is to obtain proposition tree $P$ with nodes $\{p_0,...,p_M\}$, $M \leq N$, as follows.

 First, we merge dependent nodes into head nodes in $Q$ in a bottom-up fashion.
-Given $u,v \in Q$ where $u$ is head of $v$, operation $\texttt{merge}(u,v)$ adds all tokens contained in $v$ to node $u$ and transplants $children(v)$ --if any-- to $children(u)$.
-Let $dep_{u,v}$ be the grammatical relation between $u$ and $v$, dependant $v$ is merged into head $u$ if and only if \begin{itemize} \item Node $u$ is a nominal or non-core dependant of a clausal predicate and $v$ is a function word or a discourse modifier (e.g.\ interjections or non-adverbial discourse markers). \item Node $u$ is any kind of dependant of a clausal predicate and $v$ is a single-token modifier. \item Nodes $u$ and $v$ form part of a multi-word expression or a wrongly separated token (e.g.\ $dep_{u,v}=\textit{goeswith}$). \end{itemize}
+Given $u,v \in Q$ where $u$ is head of $v$, operation $\text{merge}(u,v)$ adds all tokens contained in $v$ to node $u$ and transplants $\text{children}(v)$ --if any-- to $\text{children}(u)$.
+Let $\text{dep}(u,v)$ be the grammatical relation between $u$ and $v$, dependant $v$ is merged into head $u$ if and only if \begin{itemize} \itemsep{-0.2em} \item Node $u$ is a nominal or non-core dependant of a clausal predicate and $v$ is a function word or a discourse modifier (e.g.\ interjections or non-adverbial discourse markers). \item Node $u$ is any kind of dependant of a clausal predicate and $v$ is a single-token modifier. \item Nodes $u$ and $v$ form part of a multi-word expression or a wrongly separated token (e.g.\ $\text{dep}(u,v)=\text{goeswith}$). \end{itemize} Consider the example in Figure~\ref{fig:example-propbuild}.
+Starting from dependency tree $Q$ (Fig.~\ref{fig:example-propbuild}a), single-token modifiers are collapsed into their head nodes (e.g.\ merge(\texttt{model},\texttt{this}) and \\ merge(\texttt{galaxy},\texttt{of})), and compound phrases are joint (e.g.\ merge(\texttt{formation},\texttt{galaxy})).